ashalogic/Persian-Word-Embedding/README.md

 </p>

 ### ``Word is a word embedding model?``
 <img align="right" width="261.75" height="228" src="/assets/flamenco-downloading-1.png">

 Word embedding is one of the most popular representation of document vocabulary.
 It is capable of capturing context of a word in a document, semantic and syntactic similarity, relation with other words, etc.

+### ``Word is a word embedding model?``

+Word embedding is one of the most popular representation of document vocabulary.
+It is capable of capturing context of a word in a document, semantic and syntactic similarity, relation with other words, etc.